burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // In the form of list initialization does not allow narrowing
 ```

-The `auto` can be used jointly with constant volatile type qualifiers (cv) and with reference and pointers.
+The `auto` can be used jointly with constant volatile type qualifiers (cv) and reference and pointers.
 Example:

 ```cpp
 int ii= 1;